convertigo/convertigo-doc/programming-guide/frontend-developers/index.md

  * Double click on the “NgxApp” component.
  * Hit the “ENTER” key when the “NgxApp” component is selected.

 When the application viewer is launched, it will start to build in real time the current application described in your project.
 For this, the viewer will need to download from Internet all your application dependencies modules.
 This download is done once from the NPM repository using the standard NPM tool.
-This is why you should have NPM (NodeJS > 8.X) installed on your workstation to use Builder.
+Convertigo Studio installs and uses its own Node.js version, defined by the project template (Node.js 24 for the 8.4 template), so you do not need to install Node.js yourself.
+Since 8.4.2, the NPM install and builds can also run through NTLM corporate proxies with the proxy configured in the Studio preferences.

 The NPM install process can last several minutes according to your Internet Bandwith and CPU power.
 A progress indicator will show you how much data has been downloaded.
 A typical application will require about 180MB of packages dependencies to be downloaded and installed in your project.
 In most cases, the NPM install process is done only once in the life of your project, but you can choose to re-install NPM dependencies, or to update them by right-clicking on: